DYTLDSH/C/type qualifiers.md

 200 100
 0x6dfee8 0x6dfee8
 ```
-The constant defined here is a local constant, we can change it value through pointer.
+The constant defined here is a local constant, we can change its value through pointer.
 Through the output we know that p and i are point to the same location, but why it still output different values?
 When const qualifier qualified the basic data type, the variable will be replaced with the value first give to it during the compliation phase.
 So when we output the value of i it will always gives us 200.
 But we changed the value in its physical memory, the output gives us the changed value 100.
+When we assign a to a constant, the complier will gives us en error.
+So for a constant we can only make sure it is a constant in the compliation phase, but at the running time, the value can be changed through pointer.
+Can any constant's value can be changed through pointer?
+The answer is also "NO".
+For basic type, only local constant variable can be changed in this way.
+For static local constant, global constant, static global constant, these variables are stored on the read only data segment, they are real constant, the value can not be changed during its lifetime.
 When declare a const object it must be initialized.
 When there are some constant members in class, any non-constant member function of the class can not call the constant member variable.
 Constant member variable can only be called by constant member function.